daunnn/Deep-Learning-Reproducibility-Project/README.md

 This project aims to reproduce the key findings and claims of the paper 'POSTER: A Pyramid Cross-Fusion Transformer Network for Facial Expression Recognition.'

-To evaluate the model’s generalizability, modifications were made to adapt it to a new dataset.
+To evaluate the model’s generalizability, modifications were made to adapt it to a new dataset focused exclusively on three emotions: positive, neutral, and negative.

 ```
 Deep-Learning-Reproducibility-Project/